 When getting started with e-commerce photography, there are a few things to keep in mind.

-First, lighting is key – make sure your products are well-lit.
+Make sure your products are well-lit.
 It is not enough for customers to be able to see all of the details.
 They should also be able to get a sense of how the product feels in their hands.
 The texture, shape, and quality of the image should be communicated.
 We discussed this in the preceding article.

-Second, concentrate on composition – There isn’t much that can be done with pure catalogue-style e-commerce photos.
+There isn’t much that can be done with pure catalogue-style e-commerce photos.
 However, it is critical to capture the most important angles.
 If you’re selling a bottle of medicine, for example, make sure that all of the important text on the bottle is visible and that nothing is obscured.
 If you’re photographing a dining table, the top surface texture should be visible, and any stylistic features should be captured in close-up.

 You can make a difference by including lifestyle or product-in-use imagery in your e-commerce listing and social media advertising.
 These photographs should be visually appealing, with good framing and composition.
 If you don’t have a good sense of framing, your customers will be disappointed and may move on to another product or seller.

-Third, retouching – A lot can, and has, been said about photoshopping images.
+A lot can, and has, been said about photoshopping images.
 In general, you will want to show your product in the best possible condition.
 At the same time, we want the customer to believe that it is a real product, and not something that is fake.
 Excessive retouching could make a real image look artificial, and leave your customer wondering what they would receive if they were to purchase it.
 Keep the retouching subtle, and instead spend time preparing, cleaning, and styling the product before taking the photograph.

 In short, ensure that your images will stand out, without looking fake.
 This will help click-throughs to become conversions, and to make sure that your investment in high-quality imagery is paid off with quicker sales of your stock.